Ganeshpuri

-Copied from “Foundations for the Spiritually Inclined“, on the 22nd of October, 2025.
+Copied from “Foundations for the Spiritually Inclined“.
+Published in the National Library of New Zealand, 2026.

 In case you haven’t come across my first book, “Fuel for the Mind and Soul”, I collated seventy of my own original quotes and phrases from over a twenty-five year period.
 They all came about in their own unique way, but I couldn’t help but write the inspiration behind this one in particular…